TheBlueHawk/FRL23-project/README.md

 - `myjobs`	Job information in human readable format
 - `scancel`	Kill a job

+#### Graphical output
+- `xvfb-run -d <your_python_cmd>` Use a frame buffer for offscreen rendering
+- `ssh -Y euler` Tunnel the graphical output to your local machine.
+Need to have a X11 server installed.

 ### Euler first time setup
 #### SSH